hieuvp/learning-terraform/terraform-and-packer/using-packer-for-building-custom-amis/README.md

 by configuring the various components of Packer.
 Packer is able to read a template and use that information to create multiple machine images in parallel.

+This page is about HCL2 in Packer 1.5 and later.
+HCL2 support for Packer is still in Beta.
+For the old-style stable configuration language see [template docs](#templates).

 #### [Template Engine](https://www.packer.io/docs/templates/engine)

 All strings within templates are processed by a common Packer templating engine,